akinori-s/todolist-reactgo/README.md

 # todolist-reactgo
-Simple todolist app with React with tailwind for the front end and go for backend
+Simple todolist made using React with tailwind for the frontend and go for backend.

 ![App screenshot](https://github.com/akinori-s/todolist-reactgo/blob/main/docs/app_screenshot.png?raw=true)